eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 ```

 ### Conversation ended
-When the agent ends the chat, the following response will be received, with which the chat can be closed on the user device.
+When the agent ends the chat, the following response is received, with which the chat can be closed on the user device.
 ```swift
 [
     "eGainMessage": {